SI-RPL-2023/SI4402_227_FeelBetter/README.md

 | [Muhammad Rafly Hamka](https://www.instagram.com/hamka_rafly/) | 1202204136 | Programmer |
 | [Resti Pradita Utami](https://www.instagram.com/resttam23/) | 1202204242 | Programmer |
 | [Riski Alfika Sari](https://www.instagram.com/riskialff/) | 1202200023 | Analyst |

+## Repository Structure
+The repository is structured as follow:
+'app/http/controllers/AdminController' for all the crud processes on the admin page 'resource/views/back-end' for the develop admin back-end section 'resource/views/layout' for the admin dashboard page templating 'resource/views/front-end' for developing the front page of the user

 ## Installation
 ## Prequisites